showell-labs/react-native-fs-fork/README.md

 ```ts
 function pickFile(options?: PickFileOptionsT): Promise<string[]>;
 ```
-**BEWARE**:
-- As of now, it is implemented only for Android and iOS, and it will reject the result promise on other platforms.

-Prompts app user to select file(s) using a platform-provided file picker UI.
+Prompts the user to select file(s) using a platform-provided file picker UI, which also allows to access files outside the app sandbox.

-**Note**: On recent Android versions the visibility of files in shared locations (_e.g._ downloaded files in [DownloadDirectoryPath] folder) is limited to the apps owing those files &mdash; for example, [readDir()], [readFile()] and other functions provided by this library for the direct file system access just won't see any files downloaded by different apps. [pickFile()] is the solution for this restriction &mdash; for user selected files it returns special URI allowing other functions to access them (similar approach work to get access to entire folders, but it has not been implemented yet).
-I guess, it is similar on other platforms with app sandboxes.

 - `options` &mdash; [PickFileOptionsT] &mdash; Optional parameters.
 By default, this function allows user to select a single file of any kind.

-- Resolves to a **string** array &mdash; URIs (paths) of user-selected files, allowing a direct access to them with other methods in this library (_e.g._ [readFile()]).
+- Resolves to a **string** array &mdash; URIs (paths) of user-selected files, allowing a direct access to them with other methods in this library (_e.g._ [readFile()]), even if the file is outside the app sandbox.

 ### read()
 [read()]: #read